SESAME-Synchrotron/HESEBScanTool/docs/source/runScan.rst

    *Figure 3: config choosing GUI, either to create new config file or load already existed one*

 Next GUI is meant to enter new experiment configurations **or** see/edit a loaded one.
-This GUI allows you to move the energy over a range by driving the theta motor of the Plane Grating Monochromator (PGM).
+This GUI allows you to move the energy over a range by driving the theta motor of the Double Crystal Monochromator (DCM).

 .. figure:: /images/configMain.png
    :align: center